DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS.md

 And write down this script and edit it with your information where needed:
 - username and password you set,
 - static IP you choose,
-- gateway and DNS if needed,
+- gateway and DNS,
-- the owner is the user you set and
+- the owner (it is the user you set in step 1) and
-- wifi "yes" if you want to use it:
+- wifi "no" "yes" if you want to use it:
 ```
 #!/bin/bash